-On the same day, the CSRC also held a press conference for the release of the Overseas Listing Trial Measures and clarifies that domestic companies that have been listed overseas are existing enterprises, which are not required to complete the overseas listing filing immediately, but shall complete filings as required if they conduct refinancing or are involved in other circumstances that require filing with the CSRC.
+On the same day, the CSRC also held a press conference for the release of the Overseas Listing Trial Measures and clarifies that mainland China domestic companies that have been listed overseas are existing enterprises, which are not required to complete the overseas listing filing immediately, but shall complete filings as required if they conduct refinancing or are involved in other circumstances that require filing with the CSRC.
 If we were to conduct offshore offerings in the future, it is uncertain whether we can complete such filing procedure, if we fail to complete such filing procedures, we would be subject to sanctions by the CSRC or other PRC regulatory authorities.
 These regulatory authorities may impose fines and penalties on our operations in mainland China, limit our ability to pay dividends outside of mainland China, limit our operating privileges in mainland China, delay or restrict the repatriation of the proceeds from our offshore offerings into China or take other actions that could materially and adversely affect our business, financial condition, results of operations, and prospects, as well as the trading price of our listed securities.
-In addition, given that the Overseas Listing Trial Measures were recently promulgated, there remains substantial uncertainties as to their interpretation, application, and enforcement and how they will affect our operations and our future financing.
-We cannot guarantee that new rules or regulations promulgated in the future will not impose any additional requirements on us or otherwise tighten the regulations on companies with VIE structures.
+There remain substantial uncertainties as to their interpretation, application, and enforcement and how they will affect our operations and our future financing.
+We cannot guarantee that new rules or regulations promulgated in the future will not impose any additional requirements on us or otherwise tighten the regulations on companies with VIE structures